W.Va. House race pits Trump loyalty against infrastructure - NewsBreak

 “I wish we were in different times and I could be nonpartisan, but the Democrats have made that impossible," he said.

-Nate Orders, a bridge-building contractor who is president of the Contractors Association of West Virginia, said there’s a lot of hypocrisy in criticisms of the infrastructure bill and the Republicans who voted for it.
+Nate Orders, a bridge-building contractor who is president of the West Virginia Contractors Association, said there’s a lot of hypocrisy in criticisms of the infrastructure bill and the Republicans who voted for it.
 Trump supporters were on board with infrastructure spending when the former president introduced his $2 trillion proposal, which Democrats blocked.

 “If Alex Mooney wins, it’s another sign that our democracy continues down the road to dysfunction, where all that matters is party politics,” he said.
 “If David McKinley wins, it shows me a little bit of hope that even though we can agree or disagree on some big issues, we can also agree on the things that really make a difference to Americans.”